SINHASantos/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 Risky Hash was tested with [`SMHasher`](https://github.com/rurban/smhasher) ([see results](#smhasher-results)) (passed).

-A non-streaming [reference implementation in C is attached](#in-code) The code is easy to read and should be considered an integral part of this specification.
+A non-streaming [reference implementation in C is attached](#in-code).
+The code is easy to read and should be considered an integral part of this specification.

 ## Status